beaker-project/beaker/documentation/user-guide/interface/groups.rst

 ---------------

 To edit a group, select :menuselection:`Hello --> My Groups` and click on the name of the group you wish to edit.
-From here you can add users and systems, as well as changing the group's display name and group name.
+From here you can add users as well as changing the group's display name and group name.

 Group activity